Borussia Dortmund: Post-Klopp era

 Ahead of the 2017–18 season, Thomas Tuchel stepped down as manager.
 The Dortmund board made a decision to hire Peter Bosz as the new manager and head coach.
 Although Bosz got off to a record-breaking start in the team's first 7 games, what followed was 20 games without a win, after which he was relieved of his staff role.
 Peter Stöger was announced as the interim coach.
 During the January window of the same season, Aubameyang and Bartra both left the club.
 Stöger bought Manuel Akanji of FC Basel for a fee of €21.5 million and Michy Batshuayi on a six-month loan from Chelsea.
 Stöger coached Dortmund for the rest of the season, granting them a fourth-place finish in the Bundesliga before stepping down at the end of the season.
-Michy Batshuayi also returned to Chelsea.

 In the summer of 2018, Dortmund appointed former OGC Nice coach, Lucien Favre as their manager/head coach.
 After a very busy transfer window for the team, seeing eight new players arrive at the club for the first team squad, Dortmund performed strongly, chasing Bayern Munich for the title race down to the last matchday, narrowly missing out on the league title by two points and earning Lucien Favre a contract extension.
-A four-part Amazon Prime Video documentary series was created, about the same season, named "Inside Borussia Dortmund".
+A four-part Amazon Prime Video documentary series was created, about the same season, named Inside Borussia Dortmund.

-The next season, Dortmund pulled off a few big-name signings with the intent of winning the Bundesliga title.
-Although they won the DFL Supercup, this was their only silverware this season.
+The next season, Dortmund announced a few big-name signings with the intent of winning the Bundesliga title.
+Although they won the DFL Supercup, this was their only silverware of the season.
 After a scrappy first half of the season, they changed their tactics and made a few more transfers in the January Window.
 They were eliminated in both the DFB-Pokal and the UEFA Champions League as well.
 Due to the COVID-19 pandemic in Germany, the season stopped abruptly.
-Once the restart occurred, Dortmund looked better but their performances were not enough to stop a dominant Bayern Munich side from grasping the Bundesliga title.
+Once the season restarted, Dortmund looked better, but their performances were not enough to stop a dominant Bayern Munich side from winning the Bundesliga title.
 They finished the 2019–20 season in second place after beating RB Leipzig in matchweek 33 due to a brace from Erling Haaland.